cyan-2048/solid-telekram/README.md

 ## Technical Info

 - For KaiOS 2.5, the app utilizes _real_ asm.js and on KaiOS 3.0 it uses WebAssembly like normal.
-- mtcute is modified to use big-integer, this means BigInt can be used in KaiOS 2.5 and native BigInts are used for KaiOS 3.0.
+- mtcute is modified to use jsbi, this means BigInt can be used in KaiOS 2.5 and native BigInts are used for KaiOS 3.0.
 - mtcute is also modified in order for asm.js to be used.
 - there are 3 Web Workers
   - mtcute web worker proxy